Together in Christ: 'Build Up or Tear Down' — Proverbs 14:1

 Key Thought

 We build up a legacy of goodwill because our character is known, shown, and trusted in how we treat each other.
-Our lives testify that we submit our wants and desires to the needs of the significant people in our lives.
-[2] This way, when we are misunderstood, or we have done something wrong, there is a foundation of love and respect that folks can have to know our true character.
+Our lives testify that we submit our wants and desires to the needs of the people in our lives.
+[2] This way, when we are misunderstood or we have done something wrong, there is a foundation of love and respect that folks already have so they know our true character.

-When we blow it, mess up, stumble, or dishonor people we love, we confess our sin.
+When we blow it, mess up, stumble, or dishonor people, we confess our sin.
 [3] We don't try to cover it up, deny it, explain it away, justify it, or avoid it.
 We own it.
 We grieve because of it.
 We turn from it and return to the righteous character we need in every relationship.

-Wise people purposely build their lives, families, and homes through kind acts of self-sacrificial service to bless others.
-They resist foolish sins, juicy gossip, and vindictive responses so they can live to honor Jesus as Lord and be a blessing to those they love.
+Faithful, wise disciples purposely build their lives, families, and homes through kind acts of self-sacrificial service to bless others.
+They resist foolish sins, juicy gossip, and vindictive responses so they can live to honor Jesus as Lord and be a blessing to others.
 Without the help of the Holy Spirit, being a JesuShaped person who lives to bless, encourage, build up, and redeem is more than hard.
 It is impossible.
-[4] But with our daily commitment, God's help, Jesus' example, and the power of the Holy Spirit, all things are possible!
+[4] But with our consistent commitment, God's help, Jesus' example, and the power of the Holy Spirit, all things are possible!
 [5]

 Today's Prayer

 Almighty God, I need Your guidance and strength.
 Please empower me through the Holy Spirit's presence within me.
-I want to live a consistently good, loving, faithful, and righteous life with my family.
+I want to live a consistently good, loving, faithful, and righteous life with my family and with all with whom I interact.
 I want my actions to build up those around me.
-I want to leave a legacy of gentleness, and respect demonstrated toward my family members.
-Guard me against sin, especially any sin that might injure a loved one or damage my relationship with any of them.
-I need Your strength, O God, and Your character, Lord Jesus, so I can be a loving source of encouragement and support to those I love.
+I want to leave a legacy of gentleness and respect demonstrated toward others, especially my family members.
+Guard me against sin, especially any sin that might injure others or damage my relationship with any of them.
+I need Your strength, O God, and Your character, Lord Jesus, so I can be a loving source of encouragement and support.
 In Jesus' name, I ask for this power and grace.
 Amen.

 Related Scripture Readings